-The first one would be – I think the first takeaway is that there’s usually a correlation between the number of impersonation attacks against a brand and their social media presence.
+The first one would be – I think the first takeaway is that there’s usually a correlation between the number of impersonation attacks against a brand and its social media presence.

 On the other hand, so we said, if you don’t have any presence, you could be a target, but we also observe that brands that have a very active presence on social media, tend to be also prime targets for impersonators.
 It is because scammers know that there’s a large base of customers that they can do fraud and they’re going to try to take advantage of that.

 So, again, don’t think that just because you have an official account on Instagram and your account is verified, there’s no risk there.
-There may still be hundreds and thousands of fake profiles in the platform and you still need to monitor and take action.
+There may still be hundreds or thousands of fake profiles on the platform and you still need to monitor and take action.

 In connection to these, the way we normally see impersonators operating is they tend to use the same photos, names, descriptions, bios, posts, hashtags of your official accounts.
 So, it’s critical to monitor those assets.
 When you’re running searches, try to use the same hashtags and see who else is using those hashtags in that social media platform.
 If you’re using specific keywords or images for your promotional campaigns, try to monitor those assets also.